Tiamat-Tech/DepthFlow/Readme.md

 While we won't enforce punishments for failed attributions, we would appreciate if you could credit us

 ## 🎩 Professional use
-Want to use this for your company or comercially?
+Want to use this for your company or commercially?

 - Let's do something great together, contact us at [Broken Source Software](https://github.com/BrokenSource)